After6Services/mt-plugin-pqmanager/README.md

 # Prerequisites

-* Movable Type 4.2 or later
 * Movable Type 5.2.6 or later
 * Movable Type 6 or later

+Compatibility with Movable Type 4.2x and 4.3x can be found in [version 1.2.5](https://github.com/endevver/mt-plugin-pqmanager/releases).

 # Installation